Does a Debit Card Build Credit? No — Here’s What Actually Does

 The Amex exception that catches people

-If you’re going the authorized user route — either through family or through a tradeline purchase — one issuer quirk is worth knowing.
-Since around 2015, American Express reports authorized users with the date they were added as the account open date, rather than the card’s original open date.
-So a 15-year-old Amex card adds you as an AU today, and your report shows it as a 1-day-old account.
-The age benefit disappears.
-Other issuers — Chase, Capital One, Citi — still report the original open date.
-This matters if the whole point is to get credit for an aged account.
+If you go the authorized user route — family or purchased — one issuer quirk matters.
+Since around 2015, American Express reports authorized users with the date they were added as the account open date, not the card’s original open date.
+So a 15-year-old Amex card adds you today and your report shows a one-day-old account; the age benefit disappears.
+Chase, Capital One, and Citi still report the original open date.
+I’ve had buyers come to me frustrated after buying an Amex tradeline elsewhere, expecting the age to show and it didn’t — not a scam, just an issuer quirk that doesn’t make it into most explainers.

 Starting from zero vs. repairing damage